eugenewebdevs/giving-a-talk/meetup.md

 Some meetups are sponsored otherws are not.

 Havinfg an unpredictable fee structure makes gaining sponsorship tougher.
 At least for the meetup fees.
-This could also be a large charge for a particular meetup shuld it turn out to be a popular local topic.
+This could also be a large charge for a particular meetup should it turn out to be a popular topic.

 ### Community